wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. How to get support? **
 A. First, read this F.A.Q.
 Generally, emails are answered faster than forum threads.

+**Q. I come up with a great feature , what to do? **
+A. email us at feedback@arevico.com .

 **Q. Only the general settings appear, style and advanced don't? **
 A. That's right, those are part of the premium version.
 Make sure you remove this version first before installing the premium version.